hlg/billie/index.md

 In the architecture and construction sector, there is a strong tradition and a lot of competence in working with visual representations.
 With the rise of digital modelling, visual representations were decoupled from the information, which is now only an abstract mystic lump of data to most architects and engineers.
 Since visual representations are generated on the fly in dedicated software packages, architects and engineers have very few options to control visual representations.
 The work is based on the hypothesis that this is a conflict which constricts the creative work of architects and engineers and that the full potential of BIM can only be unlocked with accessible and configurable visual representations.

 I have talked and written about the idea from different perspectives and about potential use cases at conferences during the previous years.
-You can find details in the following articles from conference proceedings and journals.
+You can find details in the following articles from conference proceedings and journals and in my thesis ([printed](https://tredition.de/autoren/helga-tauscher-yb5823/configurable-nd-visualization-for-complex-building-information-models-50551/) or [online](http://nbn-resolving.de/urn:nbn:de:bsz:14-qucosa-228894)).